arkin0x/cyberspace/readme.md

 Avatars rez into their cyberspace journey at their home coordinate and then utilize proof-of-work to move around and interact in cyberspace.

-To act, an avatar must publish a _genesis_ action beginning their action chain or publish an action at the end of their action chain.
+To act, an avatar must publish a _genesis_ action beginning their action chain or publish an action at the end of their existing action chain.
 All actions require proof-of-work, and the amount of proof-of-work determines the intensity of the action.

 The action chain may be conceptualized like the bitcoin blockchain: each subsequent action contains a reference to the prior action's hash (event `id`) _and_ the avatar's genesis action event `id`.

 >[!info]
 >A _hash chain_ is where each new element commits to the hash of a prior element.
 Technically, a blockchain is a type of hash chain, but a hash chain is not a blockchain.
 The action chain is not a blockchain either but only a kind of hash chain (or a [_noschain_](https://snort.social/search/%23noschain) in nostr parlance.)

 An action chain is useful because every new action commits to the hash of the previous action, and these verifiable references stretch all the way back to the genesis action.
 In this way, only 1 history is possible for any given action.
+A forked action chain is entirely invalid.

 Additionally, every action must include proof-of-work, making the production of an action chain a non-trivial expense which incentivizes the production of valid action chains that won't be disregarded by the rest of the avatars who are following the protocol.